gerhardf1/F3F-Timer/README.md

 * 2021-10-07: F3FTimer V0.7 released:
   * mode "beeper" is working again
 * 2021-05-01: F3FTimer V0.6 and F3FTimerRemoteSwitch V0.2 released:
-  * communication between Timer and RemoteSwitch is now bidirectional
+  * communication between Timer and RemoteSwitch is now bi-directional
   * Lapcounter and endtime are announced at RemoteSwitch
 * 2021-04-20: F3FTimer V0.5 released:
   * tighten the User Interface of "F3FTimer"